Ama Natura means "She Loves Nature" in Latin

 Encourage and support the development of local, appropriately-scaled and waste-sourced green biofuels and utility-scale tidal, solar, wind and - where essentially harmless to salmon - hydro-produced electricity made available at marinas along the WA, BC and SE Alaska coasts.

 The IPDP is currently funded solely by Capt.
-Wilcox, using modest and rapidly declining revenues from MT and WY natural gas discoveries made decades ago by his father, a consulting geologist.
+Wilcox and Mate Bridget, using the entirety of the modest and rapidly declining revenues from MT and WY natural gas discoveries made decades ago by his father, a consulting geologist.
 In 1970, Peter's father urged him to concentrate on solar and energy efficiency, rather than fossil fuels, for his career.
 This was welcome advice and wholeheartedly taken.

-We are also accepting donations (not yet tax deductible) - at the bottom of the Home and Start Decarb'ing pages.
-These will be used exclusively to help offset the costs of the website, marina charges, biodiesel fuel and biolubricants, ferry transportation, and to fund an annual Solutions Conference, to be held next spring, probably in Port Hardy or Prince Rupert.
+We are also accepting donations (now tax deductible in the US) - at the bottom of the Home and Start Decarb'ing pages.
+These will be used exclusively to help offset the costs of the website, marina charges, Renewable and diesel fuel and biolubricants, presentation and workshop expenses, and to fund an annual Solutions Conference held each spring, at a rotating Inside Passage port.